hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

 * You can login, but nothing seems to work, or you can't see any cameras.
   * This is almost certainly a permissions problem.
     * If you can see cameras in HomeKit, but can't stream video:
-      * Look in the Homebridge logs, you should see messages suggesting that you enable the administrator role for the user you're using to login to Protect.
+      * Look in the Homebridge logs, you should see messages suggesting that you enable the full management role for the user you're using to login to Protect.
       * Granting the full management role to the user you use for this plugin will provide you the most streamlined experience with the least amount of manual configuration on your part, and I'd strongly encourage you to do so.
     * If you can't see any cameras in HomeKit:
       * Check to make sure the user you're using for `homebridge-unifi-protect` has at least the view-only role, but ideally you'd enable the full management role for the user you are using with this plugin.